oliverschwendener/ueli/README.md

 ![file-browser](assets/feature-file-browser.png)

+### Lorem Ipsum

+This plugin enables you to copy sample text to your clipboard.
+To start, type lipsum followed by a number.

 ### Operating System Commands

 Operating system commands are simple commands to control your operating system e.g. to shutdown or restart your computer.